azrahisman/pbd-flutter-repository/counter_7/README.md

 5. Explain how you implement the checklist above.
 First, I ran flutter create counter_7 in my terminal and I navigated to its directory.
 I then ran the project via terminal to see its initial state.
 Then I open the main.dart file and applied the if-else conditions for displaying the "EVEN" or "ODD".
 I continue by adding the new decrement function and button and for this to be done, I used Row() in the floatingActionButton so that it can hold two buttons.
 Then I added the final touches of colors before pushing the finalized project to my GitHub repository.

+# Assignment 8 Questions
+1. Explain the difference between Navigator.push and Navigator.pushReplacement.
+Naigator.push() is used to add other routes on top of the current screen stack where new screen is displayed on top of previous screen.
+Navigator.pushReplacement(), however, replaces the current route of navigator.

+2. List all the widgets you used in this project and explain their functions.
+In this project, I used cards for displaying the inputted data by user.
+Column, Drawer, and ListTile were used for displaying the hamburger bar.
+Scaffold is used for overall placement of widgets, and Appbar is used for displaying the blue bar containing title.

+3. Name the types of events that exist in Flutter (example: onPressed).
+For this project, I used onPressed for buttons, and onSaved for forms.

+4. Explain how the Navigator works in "switching" pages of a Flutter application.
+For small apps, Flutter uses Navigator whereas for more complex ones, Flutter uses Router.
+Navigator displays the screen as stacks and sometimes use MaterialApp.routes parameter for deep links.
+The downside is Flutter doesn’t support the browser forward button for applications using named routes.
+Router tackles this with a routing package that is able to parse the route path and configure Navigator.